Have you heard about the traveling salesman problem (TSP)? Do you wish to know everything A-to-Z about it? Here is TSP Guide 101.

 Do you also look for the shortest route on Google Maps before embarking on a trip?

-You know multiple routes to reach the office, the mall, or your desired location, but checking on the internet before leaving home has become a ritual.
+I am sure, you know multiple routes to reach the office, the mall, or your desired location, but checking on the internet before leaving home has become a ritual.
 It becomes all the more important to refer to maps when you have to pick up friends or colleagues along the way.

-‘ADD STOPS’ Yes you are right! 💯
+Yes, you are right! 💯

 TSP may result in delayed deliveries and slimming profits as it’s not easy for delivery agents to choose the most viable and cost-effective route in real-time.

-💡Backgroud of Traveling Salesman Problem (TSP)The Traveling Salesman Problem (TSP) originated in the 1930s.
+💡Backgroud of Travelling Salesman Problem (TSP)The Traveling Salesman Problem originated in the 1930s.
 It was first formulated as a mathematical challenge, aiming to find the shortest path for a salesperson to visit a combination of places.
 Its computational complexity has led to the development of numerous algorithms and heuristics, making it a cornerstone problem in optimization theory and a vital tool for businesses seeking to minimize travel costs and improve efficiency. |

 When a salesperson is in the field hopping from one client site to another, finding out the best and the shortest route is an added pressure on the agent.
 In today’s day and age, distance isn’t the only factor that defines efficiency.
 There are several factors, such as time, fuel consumption, capacity, etc. that together define efficiency.